sterpe/pfeil/README.md

 pfeil
 =====

-A decently fast-ish, minimalistic [Promises/A+]( https://promisesaplus.com/) implementation in under 4Kb.
+A decently fast-ish, minimalistic [Promises/A+]( https://promisesaplus.com/) implementation in under 4Kb that works in the browser or in node.

 ###API###